tmtk75/ssg-samples/README.md

 ...
 # wait for a few minutes

-What is your project named? › nextjs-sample
+What is your project named? › nextjs
 ...

-$ cd nextjs-sample
+$ cd nextjs
 $ yarn build && yarn start
 ```